Report on Risks and Opportunities

 In our opinion, the lawsuits described below constitute the most significant legal risks.
 This should not be seen as an exhaustive list of all legal disputes currently ongoing.

-We are involved in a patent dispute in the United States with Biogen IDEC Inc. (Massachusetts, USA) (”Biogen”).
+We are involved in a patent dispute in the United States with Biogen Inc. (Massachusetts, USA) (“Biogen”).
 Biogen claims that the sale of Rebif® in the United States infringes on a Biogen patent.
 The disputed patent was granted to Biogen in 2009 in the United States.
 Subsequently, Biogen sued Merck and other pharmaceutical companies for infringement of this patent.
-Merck defended itself against all allegations and brought a countersuit claiming that the patent was invalid and not infringed on by our actions.
-A Markman hearing took place in January 2012, however a decision has not yet been announced.
-The parties are currently engaged in court-ordered mediation proceedings that have not yet officially ended.
-It is currently not clear when a first-instance decision will be made.
+Merck defended itself against all allegations and brought a countersuit claiming that the patent is invalid and not infringed on by our actions.
+A Markman hearing took place in January 2012, leading to a decision in the first quarter of 2016 that accelerated the litigation.
+A first-instance ruling is now expected for September 2017.
+In parallel, the parties are involved in court-ordered mediation proceedings that have not yet officially ended but have not led to an agreement to date.
 We have taken appropriate accounting measures.
-Given the potential critical negative effects of the legal dispute on the financial position in the event of a negative decision, we nevertheless classify this as a high risk.

-In the Performance Materials business sector we have negotiated with a competitor regarding potential patent infringements.
-We maintain that the competitor’s patent infringement assertion is invalid owing to relevant prior art and have filed the corresponding nullity actions.
-The competitor has meanwhile filed two patent infringement lawsuits.
-We are prepared for a confrontation in this issue and have taken appropriate measures.
-Nevertheless, a potentially critical negative impact on the financial position cannot be ruled out.
+In the Performance Materials business sector, Merck is involved in a legal dispute with JNC Corporation, Japan, (JNC).
+JNC claims that by manufacturing and marketing certain liquid crystals mixtures, Merck infringes on JNC patents.
+Merck maintains that JNC’s patent infringement assertion is invalid owing to relevant prior art and has filed the corresponding nullity actions, which in two cases were already successful in first-instance proceedings.
+The competitor has meanwhile filed two patent infringement lawsuits and appeals in the case of the nullity actions.
+We are prepared for a confrontation in this issue and have taken appropriate precautionary accounting measures.
+Nevertheless, a potentially critical negative impact of the litigation on the financial position cannot be ruled out.

 Raptiva®: In December 2011, the federal state of São Paulo sued us for damages because of alleged collusion between various pharmaceutical companies and an association of patients suffering from psoriasis and vitiligo.
 This collusion is alleged to have been intended to increase sales of the medicines from the companies involved to the detriment of patients and state coffers.
 Moreover, patients are also suing for damages in connection with the product Raptiva®.
 We have taken appropriate accounting measures for these issues.
 Risks in excess of this with a substantial negative effect on the net assets, financial position and results of operations cannot be ruled out, but are considered unlikely.
 This is rated as a medium risk.

 Paroxetine: In connection with the divested generics business, we are subject to antitrust investigations by the British Competition and Market Authority (CMA) in the United Kingdom.
 In March 2013, the authorities informed us of the assumption that a settlement agreement entered into in 2002 between Generics (UK) Ltd. and several GlaxoSmithKline companies in connection with the antidepressant drug paroxetine violates British and European competition law.
 Merck, the then owner of Generics (UK) Ltd., was allegedly involved in the negotiations for the settlement agreement and is therefore liable.
 The investigations into Generics (UK) Ltd. started in 2011, without this being known to us.
 On February 11, 2016, the CMA imposed a fine in this matter.
-We intend to take legal action against this decision and have taken appropriate accounting measures.
+We have taken legal action against this fine.
+Appropriate accounting measures have been taken.
 Given the latest decision, we classify this as a medium risk with a moderate negative impact on the financial position.

 Our future growth is highly dependent on our innovative strength.
 Therefore, the expertise and engagement of employees in all sectors in which we operate are crucial to the success of the company.